-In case of any extra wire, which might be any color such as blue or yellow, it represents the ground wire for EMI which should be connected to the power supply ground.
+Any extra wire, which might be any color such as blue or yellow, is the ground wire for EMI.
+It should be connected to the power supply ground.

-Now, these wires are fixed to the appropriate pins of the HX711 amplifier device as shown in the sets of pictures below.
-The HX711 is a special amplifier that has 2 channel inputs A and B, each with different amplifier gains that can be adjusted by a computer program.
+The wires listed above attach to the appropriate pins of the HX711 amplifier device as shown in the sets of pictures below.
+The HX711 is a special amplifier that has 2 channel inputs A and B, each with different amplifier gains adjustable by a computer program.
 The channel A has a gain of 128 and 64, while the channel B has a fixed gain of 32.

-Also, you should note that this HX711 device matches the description of the type of signal conditioning device that has an amplifier, filter, and ADC embedded together on a single chip.
-This, therefore, means that its data output goes to the digital input pin of our microcontroller instead of its analog pin.
+Note this HX711 device matches the description of the type of signal conditioning device that has an amplifier, filter, and ADC embedded together on a single chip.
+This means its data output goes to the digital input pin of our microcontroller instead of its analog pin.

 Therefore, connecting the HX711 and the load cell is as follow:

 - White/Negative Supply -> E-